Guide to Disney’s Blizzard Beach with Young Kids

 Find a Good Spot

 With young kids, having an area to relax for nap time and retreat to if (and when) it storms is a must.
-There are lots of shaded pavilions in Tike’s Peak (the toddler play area).
+While you can’t bring your own beach umbrella, there are lots of shaded pavilions in Tike’s Peak (the toddler play area).
 I recommend finding a few lounge chairs and a place to park the stroller under cover upon arrival.
 Keep coming back to the place throughout the day for naps, snack time or sunscreen reapplication.
 They also have sand pits here that the kids will love playing in.
 All kids meals also come with a bucket and shovel which come in handy later in the day.
 My three year old played in the sand for almost two hours while her sister napped.

 Blizzard Beach with Young Kids